'Let Them Play': Frustrated Parents, Students Rally Outside Archdiocese Of Philadelphia Over Cancelation Of Fall Sports

-PHILADELPHIA (CBS) – Frustrated parents and students are joining together in protest Friday.
+PHILADELPHIA (CBS) – Frustrated parents and students joined together in protest Friday.
 They’re angry about the Philadelphia Archdiocese’s decision to cancel fall sports.

 About 100 people stood and rallied on 17th Street outside of the Archdiocese of Philadelphia building.
 They are calling for the archdiocese and the PCL to reconsider canceling its fall sports schedule.
 That includes sports like football, soccer, cross country, volleyball and golf.